ACSOHS/ACSOHS/README.md

 ***

-PS ik this page sucks rn ill work on it trust its college apps season and my favourite colead on whom i was planning to dump all my work on until january got swept off the face of the EARTH
+PS ik this page sucks rn ill work on it trust its college apps season and my favourite colead on whom i was planning to dump all my work until january was sent to a convent or something

 ![helpme](he-is-speaking-guy-explaining-with-a-whiteboard.gif)